 Vanilla Extract is a staple in my kitchen.
-It goes into almost everything I bake from Red Velvet Pancakes to My Favorite Buttercream Recipe, and almost all of my cupcake recipes.
-With the cost of Vanilla Extract I thought, “I want to save money with a good tasting DIY Vanilla Extract.”
-So I decided to make it.
-Then I decided it would be great gifts.
+It goes into almost everything I bake from Red Velvet Pancakes to My Favorite Buttercream Recipe and almost all of my cupcake recipes.
+With the high cost of Vanilla Extract, I wanted to show you how to make DIY Vanilla extract and give it as gifts as well as make it for your own baking.

 How to Make DIY Vanilla Extract

 How to make DIY Vanilla Extract